Skip to main content

 Season

-• Sidewalk outdoor dining will be permitted to operate year-round.
+• Sidewalk cafes will be permitted to operate year-round.

-• Roadway outdoor dining will be permitted to operate from April 1 to November 29.
+• Roadway cafes will be permitted to operate from April 1 to November 29.

 • No.